Welcome to Saint Ann's Parish

 open to all who serve God in Jesus Christ through worship, education, mission and fellowship.

 Virtual events and zoom services here

-This Sunday, July 5, Sunday of Independence Day weekend, we will move to the next phase in our life during COVID-19.
+We've moved to the next phase in our life during COVID-19.

 For those who join us in worship at 9:30am (note summer hours!) things will be different.
 We will continue to practice six feet social distancing, wearing of masks, sanitizing of hands, and, the hardest ones for me, no communion, choral music or coffee hour - for now.
 The decisions I make are always first and foremost for your safety and all who enter our doors.
 Look to me, Vestry and ushers for guidance on what to do - there will be signs as well.
-Bible Study will be offered at 11:00am via ZOOM, as it has been since March.
+Bible Study will be offered at 11:00am via Zoom, as it has been since March.

 Many things have changed, some temporarily, some permanently.
 What remains is this community - which has grown deeper and wider in our COVID-19 time.
 It is a wonder to me to see how during COVID-19 we are living into our parish goals, so let's keeping growing together in our faith.
 Blessings and peace to you and yours.
 Stay connected, stay safe.

 This week's BLT (Blessed Little Thought) comes from the Rev. Anita Schell, Provisional Priest in Charge in St. Ann's, Old Lyme.
 She talks from the Memorial Garden at St. Ann's: opening a window to creation; following a very helpful list of guidelines for time in quarantine.